-Αсτινιτγ WHY THE ACTIVITY WAS CLOSED YEAR CLOSED 2010-1 With the publication of PIH Notice 2013-4, issued January Eliminating 100% 28, 2013, the verification and calculation of 100% excluded This activity Excluded Income from income is no longer required.
-Therefore, SCCHA eliminated was closed the Income this activity in FY2013.
-This activity saved labor time and out in FY2013 Calculation Process costs.
-SCCHA utilizes MTW Activity 2014-4, which simplifies the 2012-1 rent calculation method and eliminates utility allowances.
-This activity Create Standard Utility Because of Activity 2014-4, MTW Activity 2012-1 is no was closed Allowance Schedule longer necessary and was closed out prior to out in FY2013 implementation.
-2014-1a & 2014-1b After reviewing the outcomes of time-limited voucher This activity Focus Forward programs, SCCHA determined this pilot program did not was closed Program (and meet the needs of the local community and close it out out in FY2022 amendments) prior to implementation.
-2014-2 Eliminate Requirement to Re- This activity was closed out prior to being implemented This activity Determine Rent because HUD regulations made this activity moot. was closed Reasonableness when because field regulations made this activity moot. out in FY2022 HUD decreased Fair Market Rent On June 25, 2014, HUD published in the Federal Register that, effective July 1, 2014, "A PHA may comply with the 2015-1 biennial inspection requirement through reliance upon an Using UPCS or Local inspection conducted for another housing assistance This activity Inspection Standards program.
-If a PHA relies on an alternative inspection to was closed to Determine Housing fulfill the biennial inspection requirement for a particular out in FY2015 Quality Standards unit, then the PHA must identify the alternative standard in Quality Standards its administrative plan."
+Αсτινιτγ Why the Activity was Closed YEAR CLOSED 2010-1 Eliminating 100% Excluded Income from the Income Calculation Process With the publication of PIH Notice 2013-4, issued January 28, 2013, the verification and calculation of 100% excluded income is no longer required.
+Therefore, SCCHA eliminated this activity in FY2013.
+This activity saved labor time and costs.
+This activity was closed out in FY2013 2012-1 Create Standard Utility Allowance Schedule SCCHA utilizes MTW Activity 2014-4, which simplifies the rent calculation method and eliminates utility allowances.
+Because of Activity 2014-4, MTW Activity 2012-1 is no longer necessary and was closed out prior to implementation.
+This activity was closed out in FY2013 2014-1a & 2014-1b Focus Forward Program (and amendments) After reviewing the outcomes of time-limited voucher programs, SCCHA determined this pilot program did not meet the needs of the local community and close it out prior to implementation.
+This activity was closed out in FY2022 2014-2 Eliminate Requirement to Re- Determine Rent Reasonableness when HUD decreased Fair Market Rent This activity was closed out prior to being implemented because HUD regulations made this activity moot.
+This activity was closed out in FY2022 2015-1 Using UPCS or Local Inspection Standards to Determine Housing Quality Standards On June 25, 2014, HUD published in the Federal Register that, effective July 1, 2014, "A PHA may comply with the biennial inspection requirement through reliance upon an inspection conducted for another housing assistance program.
+If a PHA relies on an alternative inspection to fulfill the biennial inspection requirement for a particular unit, then the PHA must identify the alternative standard in its administrative plan."
 Therefore, this activity was closed without implementation because HUD's directive superseded this activity.
-2016-1 This activity was intended to be implemented when the This activity Restriction on Head of Focus Forward Program (Activity 2014-1a/1b) was was closed Household Changes implemented.
-Activity 2014 1a/1b was not implemented out in FY2022 and was closed in FY2022.
-2018-1 This activity was intended to be implemented when the This activity Strengthening Focus Forward Program (Activity 2014-1a/1b) was was closed Partnerships through implemented.
-Activity 2014 1a/1b was not implemented out in FY2022 Capacity Building and was closed in FY2022.
+This activity was closed out in FY2015 2016-1 Restriction on Head of Household Changes This activity was intended to be implemented when the Focus Forward Program (Activity 2014-1a/1b) was implemented.
+Activity 2014 1a/1b was not implemented and was closed in FY2022.
+This activity was closed out in FY2022 2018-1 Strengthening Partnerships through Capacity Building This activity was intended to be implemented when the Focus Forward Program (Activity 2014-1a/1b) was implemented.
+Activity 2014 1a/1b was not implemented and was closed in FY2022.
+This activity was closed out in FY2022

-Αсτινιτγ Why the Activity was Closed YEAR CLOSED 2020-6 Reduced Frequency of Periodic Inspections (Not Implemented/On- Hold) This activity was proposed in a technical amendment to the FY 2020 MTW Annual Plan shortly after Santa Clara County imposed Shelter in Place orders in response the COVID-19 pandemic and was implemented immediately upon Plan approval.
+Αсτινιτγ WHY THE ACTIVITY WAS CLOSED YEAR CLOSED 2020-6 Reduced Frequency of Periodic Inspections (Not Implemented/On- Hold) This activity was proposed in a technical amendment to the FY 2020 MTW Annual Plan shortly after Santa Clara County imposed Shelter in Place orders in response the COVID-19 pandemic and was implemented immediately upon Plan approval.
 On April 13, 2020, SCCHA adopted COVID-19 waiver HQS- 5 and resumed performance of biennial HQS inspections.
 Families who are uncomfortable allowing the performance of an inspection could cancel biennial HQS inspections and have the inspection rescheduled to a later date removing the need to move to a three-year regular HQS inspection cycle as proposed by this activity.
 Under HUD COVID-19 Waiver HQS-5 SCCHA must inspect units with delayed inspections by June 30, 2022.
 SCCHA will continue to allow families to cancel scheduled biennial HQS inspections until December 21, 2021.
 Because of HQS- 5 SCCHA did not re-propose this activity in a subsequent MTW Annual Plan.
 This activity was closed out in FY2021